azat-co/practicalnode/chapter4/chapter4.md

 ## Conditions (if)

 `if` is another built-in helper invoked via `#`.
-For example, this Handlebars code uses an if/else conditon to check for `user.admin` value (if a user is an administrator):
+For example, this Handlebars code uses an if/else condition to check for a `user.admin` value (if a user is an administrator):

 ```html
 {{#if user.admin}}